 Brigham Young University-Provo

 Brigham Young University-Provo provides students with a wide range of undergraduate and/or graduate degree programs in areas like actuarial science, anthropology, chemical engineering, law, marriage and family therapy, design and Japanese.
 The school also supports students academically with honors programs, independent study, internship opportunities and a first-year mentoring program.
 For their spiritual lives, students can listen to church broadcasts and participate in activities through the Center for Service and Learning, devotionals, BYU Speeches and spiritual conferences and workshops.
-In 2017, the university had a little over 31,230 undergraduate students, per the NCES.
+In 2018, the university had 31,441 undergraduate students, per the NCES.
 According to the school's website, 126 different languages are spoken on campus and more than 200 study abroad opportunities are available in 56 different countries.